DEENUU1/meta-spy/README.md

   <h3 align="center">Facebook Spy</h3>

   <p align="center">
-    Facebook Spy is a versatile Python-based tool designed to scrape various data from Facebook profiles.
+    Facebook Spy is a versatile Python-based tool designed to scrape various data from Facebook profiles, pages and search results.
 Whether you need basic information or want to delve deep into a user's activity, Facebook Spy has you covered.
     <br />
     <br />
     <a href="https://github.com/DEENUU1/facebook-spy/issues">Report Bug</a>